vortexgpgpu/vortex_tutorials/Exercises/assignment3.md

-# Assignment #6: Adding Performance Counters to Test Vortex's Software Prefetcher
+# Assignment #3: GPU Software Prefetching (SimX)

 This assignment is an extension of assignments #1 and #5.
 It is divided into two parts.
 The first part involves extending the tag in the cache to include a prefetch bit.
 The second involves adding three performance counters to measure the following metrics:
 1. Number of unique prefetch requests to main memory
 2. Number of unused prefetched blocks
 3. Number of late prefetches